Skip to main content

 1 mentions Positive Neutral Negative

-Grinding in the game is notably time-consuming and demanding, requiring significant effort and persistence to progress.
+Grinding in the game is notably time-consuming and demanding, often requiring players to invest a significant amount of extra effort or resources to progress.

 • emotional